See procedure Contact for actions that must be undertaken.

 Timing

-It is important when developing contact plans that an appropriate time and location are selected which minimises the impact on the child’s routine.
-For school aged children, taking them out of school on a regular basis for the purpose of contact can have an the adverse impact on their educational achievement and, where the Secretary has parental responsibility, may be inconsistent with the department’s duties in placing a child (s.
+It is important when developing contact arrangements that an appropriate time and location are selected which minimises the impact on the child’s routine.
+For school aged children, taking them out of school on a regular basis for the purpose of contact can have an adverse impact on their educational participation and where the Secretary has parental responsibility, may be inconsistent with the department’s duties in placing a child (s.
 174, CYFA).

 Contact arrangements are part of the case plan and are endorsed by a case planner or supervisor and should be consistent with the Looking After Children (LAC) plan.